Kahe Kai

 No analysis available

-I searched for references to fireworks views from lanais, bedrooms, or other unit vantage points.
-The remarks discuss ocean, mountain, beach, and sunset views, but nothing indicates fireworks can be seen from the building.
+I looked for any references to seeing fireworks from the building or from unit lanais/windows.
+The remarks discuss ocean, mountain, beach, and sunset views, but nothing about fireworks views.

 No analysis available